dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert_spbert_base/README.md

 ```

 ## Note
-This model is a changed version of the original [SPBERT](https://arxiv.org/abs/2106.09997) model.
+This model and code is a changed version of the original [SPBERT](https://arxiv.org/abs/2106.09997) model and code.